Choi Min-ho: Philanthropy and ambassadorships

 In 2011, Choi was named an Honorary Ambassador for Youth by South Korea's Ministry of Gender Equality and Family.
 He was chosen for the role because he embodied the policy goals of "healthy physical growth" and "cultivation of a sound mind".
 He has participated in several campaigns for UNICEF.
 In 2014, Choi and Girls' Generation member Yoona were appointed as ambassadors for Uniheroes, a fundraising branch of UNICEF.
-He later took part in UNICEF's "#Imagine" campaign, which was first introduced in November 2014 to commemorate the 25th anniversary of the United Nation's Convention on the Rights of the Child.
+He later took part in UNICEF's "#Imagine" campaign, which was first introduced in November 2014 to commemorate the 25th anniversary of the United Nations' Convention on the Rights of the Child.
 In 2022, the Korea Creative Content Agency, together with the Ministry of Culture, Sports and Tourism, unveiled the second part of their immersive cultural project "Age of Light", in which Choi appeared as a virtual figure in the artificial intelligence experience booth, "Gwanghwa In".
 In March 2023, he donated 5 million won to Cheongju North Chungcheong Province for the love hometown project.

 Choi has supported multiple campaigns promoting sport.
 In November 2017, Choi, alongside First Lady of the United States Melania Trump, attended the "Girls Play 2" campaign at the US embassy in Korea, an event organised to promote the 2018 Winter Olympics.
 In July 2021, the Korean Professional Football Federation appointed Choi as one of five K-League Ambassadors to help promote the league to the public.
 He was selected as an "Olympic friend" by the International Olympic Committee to promote the 2024 Winter Youth Olympics in Gangwon.
 He participated in the Olympic torch relay in Chuncheon on December 5, and later attended the 2024 Summer Olympics in Paris.
 He was appointed as an ambassador for the Korean Sport & Olympic Committee, with the aim of promoting the 2026 Winter Olympics.